KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 **Primary Structural Diagnosis:**
 The **Embodied Experience of Archetypal Opposition.**
 This mythos encodes the structural opposition between centropic (L₄ DP / DL: Morgis / Sophis) and entropic (IL₄ IDP / IDL: Psychea / Nyxea) archetypal currents as experienced through the embodied medium.
-These currents emanate independently from their respective roots — Aion and Khaon — and converge only at the L₁ / IL₁ meeting point.
+These currents emanate independently through the Aionic and Khaonic arcs and converge only at the L₁ / IL₁ meeting point.
 Mythmakers, experiencing this opposition through the embodied field, projected the conflict onto the archetypal layer itself, narrating it as a war "in heaven."
 The opposition is real — but its theatre is embodiment, not the archetypal domain.